multiversx/mx-bridge-eth-sc-rs/docs/setup.md

 # Erc20 to TokenIdentifier mapping

-The relayers will need to know the mapping between Erc20 tokens on Ethereum and their respective representation as ESDT on Elrond.
+The relayers will need to know the mapping between Erc20 tokens on Ethereum and their respective representation as ESDT on MultiversX.
 This mapping can be added by using the following function:

 ```
 #[endpoint(addMapping)]